-BARRY LIVINGSTON audio excerpt: “I’ll tell you that in the 1960s I put something a little different in my pipe than what Fred MacMurray was smoking.”
+BARRY LIVINGSTON podcast excerpt: “I’ll tell you that in the 1960s I put something a little different in my pipe than what Fred MacMurray was smoking.”

 Since those days, Barry Livingston has remained front and center in pop culture.
 He has a role in ABC’s hit drama, “Castle,” and plays a part in Ben Affleck’s new film, Argo.
 He’s also appeared in episodes of “Mad Men,” “Two and a Half Men,” and movies such as Horrible Bosses and David Fincher’s film, The Social Network, about the origins of Facebook.

 He’s also written a book, The Importance of Being Ernie: From My Three Sons to Mad Men, A Hollywood Survivor Tells All.